-BMW Group employs a workforce of over 11,000 at Plant Spartanburg and generates billions of dollars in economic activity every year through its production.
+BMW Group employs a workforce of over 11,000 at Plant Spartanburg and generates billions of dollars in economic activity every year through its production at its facility in South Carolina.
 Yet these direct manufacturing operations do not provide a complete picture of the impact of Plant Spartanburg on South Carolina's economy.
 Both the labor and non-labor expenditures that occur at the plant lead to additional job creation and economic activity throughout South Carolina by way of the economic multiplier effect (or economic ripple effect).